schibsted/spid-tech-docs/Readme.md

 First time around?
 Start with the
 [general overview](https://github.com/schibsted/spid-tech-docs/wiki/general-overview).

+You might also want to check out [a summary of this wiki in presentation form](http://schibsted.github.io/spid-tech-docs/), or even [a video of that presentation](https://www.dropbox.com/s/emdevcfd7u79jae/tech-docs.mp4).

 ## Exporting the site

 If you want a static export of the site, `cd` into the root of the project, then